philipce/nifty/Documents/Style.md

 ##### Function Headers

 Every public function must have a header comment.
 Internal and private functions may ommit the header if the usage is obvious.
-Use the following comment block:
+The header is strictly limited to 100 character line length.
+Use something like the following comment block:

 ```
 /// Brief (one or 2 sentences) description of function, e.g. Compute the